-Regarding "habitual" truants, the Board must take as an intervention strategy any appropriate action contained in the Board policy.
+Regarding "habitual truants," the Board must take as an intervention strategy any appropriate action contained in Board policy.

 The Board directs the administration to develop intervention strategies that include all of the following actions if applicable:

-1. providing a truancy intervention plan meeting State law requirements for any student who is excessively absent from school;

-- 2. providing counseling for a habitual truant; - 3. requesting or requiring a parent having control of a habitual truant to attend parental involvement programs; - 4. requesting or requiring a parent of a habitual truant to attend truancy prevention mediation programs, - 5. notification to the Registrar of Motor Vehicles or - 6. taking appropriate legal action.
+- 1. providing a truancy intervention plan meeting State law requirements for any student who is excessively absent from school; - 2. providing counseling for a habitual truant; - 3. requesting or requiring a parent having control of a habitual truant to attend parental involvement programs; - 4. requesting or requiring a parent of a habitual truant to attend truancy prevention mediation programs; notification to the registrar of motor vehicles or - 5. taking appropriate legal action.

-The attendance officer provides notice to the parent of a student who is absent with or without a nonmedical excuse for 38 or more hours in one school month or 65 or more hours in a school year within seven days after the date of the absence triggering the notice.
+The attendance officer provides notice to the parent of a student who is absent with a nonmedical excuse or without excuse for 38 or more hours in one school month or 65 or more hours in a school year within seven days after the date of the absence triggering the notice.
 At the time of notice, the District may take any appropriate action as outlined in this policy as an intervention strategy.